National Museum of Wildlife Art#7 in Best Things To Do in Jackson Hole

-Combining Jackson Hole's newfound love for the arts with its age-old respect for local fauna, the National Museum of Wildlife Art is definitely worth a visit.
-Located less than three miles north of downtown Jackson -- just off Route 89 -- this small museum is home to more than 2,000 works of art depicting wildlife.
+Combining Jackson Hole's love for the arts with its age-old respect for local fauna, the National Museum of Wildlife Art is definitely worth a visit.
+Located less than 3 miles north of downtown Jackson – just off Route 89 – this small museum is home to more than 5,000 works of wildlife art from more than 550 artists.
 Some pieces even date back to 2500 B.C.
 While the museum features several European pieces, American works dominate the 14 galleries.
-Recent guests say that the views of the National Elk Refuge are stunning.

 Recent guests were impressed by the quality of art displayed here and said you don't need to be an art specialist to appreciate and enjoy this museum.
 Travelers also enjoyed the panoramic views the property afforded of the National Elk Refuge, with some visitors able to spot animals from the museum.
 Make sure to check out the outdoor art, particularly the nearly mile-long Sculpture Trail, which features sculptures of area elk traversing the terrain.
 Others were particularly impressed with the Children’s Discovery Gallery, which includes a puppet theater, animal costumes and a reading nook.

 The museum is open from 9 a.m. to 5 p.m. daily May through October.
 From November through April, it is open Tuesday through Saturday from 9 a.m. to 5 p.m. and Sunday from 11 a.m. to 5 p.m.
 Admission costs $15 for adults and $6 for children between the ages of 5 and 18.
 For more information, visit the National Museum of Wildlife Art's website.

 More Best Things To Do in Jackson Hole

 #1 Jackson Hole Mountain Resort